WIL-FM

-WIL-FM (92.3 MHz) is a commercial radio station in St. Louis, Missouri.
+WIL-FM (92.3 FM) is a commercial radio station licensed to St. Louis, Missouri, United States, and serving Greater St. Louis.
 It airs a country music format and is owned by Hubbard Broadcasting.
 The studios are on Olive Boulevard, near Interstate 270 in Creve Coeur (with a St. Louis address).

-WIL-FM is a Class C station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
-The transmitter is on Butler Hill Road near Keller Road in St. Louis, amid the towers for other local FM and TV stations.
+The transmitter is located at 5489 Butler Hill Road in St. Louis.
 WIL-FM uses HD Radio technology.
-Its HD2 subchannel plays Americana music, known as "Second Fiddle."
+Its HD2 subchannel plays Americana music known as "Second Fiddle."
 The HD3 subchannel plays oldies and feeds FM translator W232CR at 94.3 MHz.

-Format

-WIL-FM plays a variety of country music, concentrating on the hits from the current charts and the last 25 years.
-WIL-FM personalities include Kasey and Marty Brooks.
-WIL-FM is programmed by Tommy Mattern and the music director is Marty Brooks.
-WIL-FM primarily competes with iHeartMedia's KSD-FM for country listeners in St. Louis.